 10. Doris Roberts (Francis)

 Ellen’s mother, Francis, was a perfect addition to this all-star cast. with a career that spanned 6 decades, she is best known as the hilarious ‘Marie’, from Everybody Loves Raymond.
 Another standout TV role was in the 80s Pierce Brosnan-led show, Remington Steele.

 Doris passed away at 90 years old in 2016, but we will forever remember her in her massive body of work.

 What’s your favorite part of this hilarious holiday classic?
+Do you like any of the other National Lampoon films?
 Who was your favorite character?
 I have to say, my favorite is Aunt Bethany, who couldn’t hear a dump truck driving through a nitroglycerin plant.
 Let us know in the comments, we read them all.